 Retinoic acid, also called tretinoin or all-trans-retinoic acid , is a vitamin A derivative.
 It is mixed with Minoxidil and offered by some hair loss clinics to treat hair loss.
 Here we answer the top 10 questions you may have when considering using retinoic acid.
+If you want to buy a minoxidil retinoic acid product, you can order Dualgen-5R.

 1. What is Retinoic acid?